Kao the Kangaroo: Mystery of the Volcano

-Plot
+Gameplay and plot

-In this installment, Kao ends up in an archipelago where he has to collect four artifacts to overcome evil forces manifesting from a nearby volcano, in order to get inside and defeat the God of the Volcano and free his friend.
+Kao the Kangaroo: Mystery of the Volcano is a 3D platform game where the player assumes in the role of a kangaroo, Kao.
+It takes place on an archipelago where the player must to collect four artifacts to overcome evil forces manifesting from a nearby volcano, in order to get inside; defeat the God of the Volcano; and free his friend.